Timothy (song): Unexpected success

 "Timothy" attracted little attention when it was first released, in large part because Scepter Records did not promote the record.
 Soon, however, it became popular among young listeners who were able to deduce Timothy's fate from the lyrics.
 Only as the song became more frequently requested did radio stations begin to take note of it and its unsettling subject matter.
 Then, just as Holmes and the Buoys had expected, the song started getting banned.

-Under normal circumstances, a radio ban would be considered the "kiss of death" for a single's prospects on the Billboard music charts, which at that time were based heavily on radio airplay.
+Under normal circumstances, a radio ban would be considered the "kiss of death" for a single's prospects on the US Billboard music charts, which at that time were based heavily on radio airplay.
 Yet "Timothy" had already attracted such a great following that as some radio stations banned the song, competing stations would pick it up to meet the demand.
 As a result, instead of dropping off as expected, it continued slowly moving up the Billboard Hot 100 chart.
 Once they realized they had a hit record on their hands, Scepter Records executives tried to claim that Timothy was really a mule, not a person, in order to get radio stations that had banned the song to reconsider.
 When asked about this claim, however, Holmes refused to play along with the Scepter executives.
-Even so, "Timothy" kept climbing the chart, finally peaking at #17.
+Even so, "Timothy" kept climbing the chart, finally peaking at number 17.
 Holmes' entrepreneurial approach to songwriting had worked better than he, the Buoys, or Scepter Records ever expected.
 To appease the stations that banned the song, Scepter created two promotional singles with the original version on the A-sides and one of two differently edited versions on the B-sides.
 One edit revises the lyric "My stomach was full as it could be" to "Both of us fine as we could be".
 The second version includes the "stomach" lyric but bleeps out the word "hell" in the second verse.
 The record labels (in black and white for promotional issues) indicate these versions under the song title as "Revised Lyric" (SDR-12275) and "Edited, Bleeped Out" (SDJ-12275), respectively.
 There is no known version with both edits in the same mix.